-The effects of using mechanized equipment and manually working in and along the Neal Creek are consistent with the analysis in Section 3.3.5 of the Programmatic EA ("Wildlife").
+The effects of using mechanized equipment, helicopter placements of wood, and manually working in and along Neal Creek and West Fork Neal Creek are consistent with the analysis in Section 3.3.5 of the Programmatic EA ("Wildlife").
 Section 3.3.5.3 of the Programmatic EA ("Effects Conclusion for the Proposed Action on Wildlife") describes overall low impacts to wildlife after considering short-term adverse effects and beneficial long-term effects.
-Hood

-River County has the potential to contain ESA-listed northern spotted owl (Strix oxidentalis caurina) and critical habitat (USFWS Information for Planning and Consultation (IPaC), 2022), but suitable habitat is not located within or near the Project site, and the Project would thus have no effect on ESA-listed wildlife species.
+Hood River County has the potential to contain ESA-listed northern spotted owl (Strix oxidentalis caurina) and designated critical habitat (USFWS Information for Planning and Consultation (IPaC), 2024), but suitable habitat is not located within or near the Project site, and the Project would thus have no effect on ESA-listed wildlife species.
 No other ESA-listed, state-listed, or other sensitive wildlife species are present within the Project area.
+Helicopter assisted placement of large wood is expected to occur on or after August 1 and would last 1-2 days, outside the nesting season to minimize the potential for disrupting nesting birds while within the inwater work window (July 15 to August 31).

-The Project's short-term effects would be consistent with, though less than, those analyzed in the Programmatic EA.
-There would be approximately five acres of disturbance, whereas the Programmatic EA evaluated disturbances of 50 acres or more.
-The actions of humans and machines in this area would temporarily displace wildlife from their preferred locations and prevent them from reoccupying the site until construction activity has ceased, at which point that habitat would be more hydrologically diverse but vegetatively similar.
-This level of effect would be low after considering short-term adverse effects and beneficial long-term effects, as stated in the Programmatic EA.
+The Project's short-term effects would be less than those analyzed in the Programmatic EA.
+There would be approximately five acres of disturbance, whereas the Programmatic EA evaluated disturbances of up to 20 acres or more.
+The actions of humans, helicopter traffic, and machines in this area would temporarily displace wildlife from their preferred locations and prevent them from reoccupying the site until construction activity has ceased, at which point that habitat would be more hydrologically diverse but vegetatively similar.
+This level of effect would be low after considering short-term adverse effects (i.e., only two days of scheduled helicopter use) and beneficial long-term effects, as stated in the Programmatic EA.